akhilamohan/golang/README.md

 ## Prerequisites
-* go 1.19 should be installed on the setup where unit tests are executed
+* go 1.19 and make should be installed on the setup where unit tests are executed
 * make and docker should be installed on the setup to run application

 ## Run unit tests